Consultation on proposed animal welfare regulations

 Most animal welfare offending is at a low to medium level of severity.
 The proposed regulations sought to set specific penalties – including fines – for low to medium level animal welfare offences so that this type of offending could be dealt with more effectively.

 Most New Zealanders take good care of their animals whether they are farmers or pet owners.

 However, some New Zealanders fail to look after their animals properly.
 The new rules mean we can effectively deal with all levels of offending, not just the most severe.
 Severe offences are currently dealt with under the Act.

-The proposals also clarify what is considered a surgical or painful procedure, and the rules around how these procedures are performed to better protect animals.
+The proposals also clarified what was considered a surgical or painful procedure, and the rules around how these procedures were performed to better protect animals.

 Examples of what may change under the proposed regulations:

 - Dogs travelling on the back of vehicles on public roads must be secured so they don't fall off.